Advancing Community-Driven Solutions for Social Change.

 SGS provides thought partnership to philanthropies and nonprofit organizations as they seek to design and operationalize racial justice initiatives.

-SGS facilitates organizational transformation work focused on racial justice and supports funders in examining equity in their grantmaking practices.
+SGS facilitates organizational transformation work focused on racial justice.
+We support nonprofit organizations, collaboratives, and funders centering equity in both organizational culture and grant making practices.

 Center for Strategic Partnerships